junxit/us-congress-code/title-05a/sec-1-2.md

 ## Notes

+### Short Title of 2016 Amendment

+Pub.
+L. 114–317, § 1(a), Dec.
+16, 2016, 130 Stat.
+1595, provided that: “This Act [enacting section 8N of Pub.
+L. 95–452, set out in this Appendix, amending sections 3 to 6, 8, 8A, 8D, 8E, 8G, 8I, 8J, 8M, and 11 of Pub.
+L. 95–452, set out in this Appendix, enacting provisions set out as a note under section 8M of Pub.
+L. 95–452, set out in this Appendix, amending provisions set out as a note under section 11 of Pub.
+L. 95–452, set out in this Appendix, and repealing provisions set out as notes under section 8M of Pub.
+L. 95–452, set out in this Appendix, and section 1211 of Title 5, Government Organization and Employees] may be cited as the ‘Inspector General Empowerment Act of 2016’.”

 ### Short Title of 2008 Amendment

 Pub.
 L. 110–409, § 1, Oct.
 14, 2008, 122 Stat.
 4302, provided that: “This Act [see Tables for classification] may be cited as the ‘Inspector General Reform Act of 2008’.”